 - Refinance loans.
 Refinancing loans, especially student loans, can maximize your savings and reduce overall expenses.

 - Don’t panic about debt.
 Debt is not the end of the world, but you should be responsible about how you manage it.
-Some debt, like student loans, are worth the hassle.
+Some debt is worth the hassle, but too much can weigh you down.
 Consider looking into debt management strategies like negotiating a lower credit card interest rate.

 - Reach out to your network.
 It’s often considered taboo to discuss finances with family and friends, but reaching out to people can be a good way to seek advice and support during a difficult time.
 Financial counselors and planners are another great resource if you want some professional advice on your particular financial situation.